voicegain/platform/ANNOUNCE.md

-### Maintenance Window starts Tonight at 10pm and will last till 2am next day (US Central Time)

-During maintenance the Voicegain **APIs may be unavailable**.

-The purpose of the maintenance is to reconfigure Voicegain Google Cloud setup for improved High Availability.
+### Minor release 1.109.0 is scheduled for 9/17/2024 between 12am and 2am US Central Time

+Details of the changes in this release to be provided...

 ### Maintenance Window is scheduled for 9/15/2024 between 10pm and 12am US Central Time